GrilloPress/learning-middleman/00_introduction.md

 By the end of the book you will have another useful tool in your armory that can help you quickly prototype and build websites.
 You should also be much more confident in accessing the Middleman documentation and know how to start building your own add-ons and code extensions.

 > A static website generator is an application that helps you create HTML, CSS and JavaScript websites in a dynamic fashion.
-That is, a static generator helps you use other tools to speed up development, so Scss instead of Css etc. and even programming languages such as Ruby or PHP
+That is, a static generator helps you use other tools to speed up development, so Scss instead of CSS etc. and even programming languages such as Ruby or PHP

 ## Why Middleman